The ultimate guide to sharing content on LinkedIn to generate new business for your small accountancy firm.

 - Are they a good fit for us?

-This means for your content for LinkedIn you want to share:
+This means for your content for LinkedIn, you should be sharing:

 - Evidence your firm is doing a good job for clients.
 E.g. client testimonials, case studies, new client wins

-- Content which shows the type of clients your firm gives the most value to
+- Content showing the type of clients your firm gives the most value to

-- Content which educates your potential clients on likely ballpark costs to work with you or cost of a particular type of service
+- Content that educates your potential clients on likely ballpark costs to work with you or cost of a particular type of service

-- Within the featured section of your LinkedIn profile your prospective new client pack, long case studies…
+- Within the featured section of your LinkedIn profile, show your prospective new client pack, long case studies…

 Stage: Taking the decision to buy